ottumm/tumblr-export/README.md

 If no OUTPUT_DIR is specified, JSON files will be created in the ```tumblr-posts``` directory.

 # Output Format
-One JSON file per post, in the specified output directory.
-Files are named ```<post number>.json```.
-Each file contains the JSON response from https://www.tumblr.com/docs/en/api/v2#posts.
+One directory per post, with a JSON file and any post images contained in the directory.
+Directories are named ```<post number>```.
+Each post file is in the JSON format defined at https://www.tumblr.com/docs/en/api/v2#posts.